spencerpomme/screwpie/README.md

 ## Project Screwpie

-This project is a toy project of web crawler specifically targeted on douban groups since it has no officially provision of API.
+This project is a toy project of web crawler specifically targeted on douban groups since it has no official provision of API.